jingw222/redditdailybot/README.md

                             email addr to which to send contents
     ```

-5. Additionally, you can create a `bash` script based off the code in step 4, and setup a `crontab` job for automation tasks.
+5. Additionally, you can create a `.sh` script based off the code in step 4, and setup a [cron](https://en.wikipedia.org/wiki/Cron) job for automation tasks.
+For example, to run it daily at 4 p.m., we can put this in our `crontab` file:

+    ```
+    0 16 * * * /bin/bash /home/jameswong/projects/redditbot/run.sh
+    ```

 ## License